maxim-danilov/maxim-danilov.github.io/_posts/2018-07-16-make-linux-terminal-great-again.markdown

 ## Conclusion
-We built a beautiful terminal with autosuggestions, autocorrect, highlighting, hotkeys and vim as input method.
-The terminal has potential for further development.
+We built a beautiful terminal with autosuggestions, autocorrect, highlighting, hotkeys and vim as an input method.
+The terminal has a potential for further development.